 Look at the payment trail: an executive recruiter is paid by the company to find the precisely right talent—and they are willing to pay a premium for it.
-Candidates that take the stance that the recruiter is working to find them a job have already showed the recruiter their lack of business savvy and self-centeredness.
+Candidates that take the stance that the recruiter is working to find them a job have already shown their lack of business savvy and self-centeredness.
 Don’t let this be you.
-Savvy candidates recognize the economic aspects of the relationship and works to be a resource to the recruiter.
-Recruiters want to work with savvy candidates.
+Savvy candidates recognize the economic aspects of the relationship and work to be a resource for the recruiter.

 You never know when your new best friend is calling with the next best opportunity for you or someone in your network.
-These relationships are built over time, so do not ignore the calls and consider it another form of professional networking.
+These relationships are built over time, so do not ignore the calls.
+Consider it another form of professional networking.

-You can likely find them on LinkedIn, Google+, Twitter, and Facebook.
-Building these relationship can help get a foot in the door, but be careful—tweeting a recruiter every day about your resume and job hunt can be just as irritating for them as flooding their inbox.
-Just as you would in-person, cultivate a relationship over time and give before you receive.
+You can likely find them using social channels such as LinkedIn.
+Building these relationships can help get a foot in the door, but be careful—tweeting a recruiter every day about your resume and job hunt can be just as irritating for them as flooding their inbox.
+Just as you would in person, cultivate a relationship over time and give before you receive.

 A recruiter’s lifeline is found in the information he/she receives.
-By providing leads, you are not only are you helping your network (kudos!), but helping a recruiter can pay dividends in opportunity and in karma.
-Good recruiters will go the extra mile for people who provide them quality information.
+By providing leads, you are not only helping your network (kudos!) but helping a recruiter can pay dividends in opportunity and in karma.
+Good recruiters will go the extra mile for people who provide them with quality information.
 So if you help them, savvy recruiters will help you.

 Do not test the waters with a recruiter—do that on your own time.
 If you waste a recruiter’s time once, rest assured you will not get the opportunity to do that again.

-6) Make yourself worthy of the recruiter receiving a 25% fee from a company who hires you
+6. Make yourself worthy of the recruiter receiving a 25% fee from a company that hires you

-Do not use functional resume formats or skills resume summaries.
-Recruiters find those useless, so do not use those.
-Executive resume formats are essential to making the best first impression with a recruiter.
 I also suggest not to go back more than 15 to 20 years for most professionals.
-While there are exceptions for every rule, erring on the side of less is typically better for most executives.
+While there are exceptions to every rule, erring on the side of less is typically better for most executives.
 Frankly, you will not get hired in today’s market, nor can a recruiter get a fee, for something you did 20+ years ago.
 Keep it recent and relevant.

 Working effectively with a good recruiter is like a lot of other relationships you have developed in life.
 Like all worthy relationships, these require time and research.
-If you find you are not getting calls back from executive recruiters, shift gears and put in as much effort with an executive recruiter as you do with other professional relationships.
-You will soon find that you will be well on your way to having a successful dealings with the right executive recruiters.
+If you find you are not getting calls back from your recruiter, shift gears and put in as much effort as you do with other professional relationships.
+You will soon find that you will be well on your way to having successful dealings with the right executive recruiters.